 The Arrival of the Illustrated Press

-Starting in 1842, The Illustrated London News (ILN) was the first weekly illustrated newspaper.
-Prior to this, the press would occasionally include illustrations of some royal special occasion or a sensational murder trial.
+Starting in 1842, The Illustrated London News (ILN) was the first weekly illustrated newspaper — a periodical containing topical and entertaining articles.
+Prior to this, the newspaper press would only occasionally include a limited number of illustrations of, for example, some royal special occasion or a sensational murder trial.
 ILN Founder Herbert Ingram realised that his newsagent’s business always sold a lot more copies of these editions.